 - Remove all waste material from the home.

-Removing a chimney breast is not a simple or quick project and it will require between three and four days work, depending on the size of the chimney.
+Removing a chimney breast like this isn’t a simple or quick project and it will require work over a few days, depending on the size of the chimney.

 Your location in the UK will also affect the cost.